adamsitnik/ProcessPlayground/README.md

 ### Stream Output Lines

-For streaming output line-by-line as an async enumerable to avoid any deadlocks:
+For streaming output line-by-line as an async enumerable to avoid any deadlocks (the design forces the user to consume the output):

 ```csharp
 ProcessStartOptions options = new("dotnet")